siddhpatil6/AndroidInterview-Questions/README.md

 ### Other ways to says same :
-Variables defined with varare mutable (Read and Write)
+Variables defined with var are mutable (Read and Write)

-Variables defined with valare immutable (Read only)
+Variables defined with val are immutable (Read only)

  # Difference between String,StringBuffer ,StringBuilder?
   ![](https://www.startertutorials.com/corejava/wp-content/uploads/2015/09/Strings-Classes-in-Java.png)